-The basic structure of the probing algorithm follows that of the one described in Section 2.3 (Figure 2).
-In a nutshell, we explore (and send query probes for) only those categories with sufficient specificity and coverage, as determined by the τ_s and τ_c thresholds.
-As a result, this algorithm categorizes the databases into the classification scheme during the probing process.
+The basic structure of the probing algorithm is as follows: We explore (and send query probes for) only those categories with sufficient specificity and coverage, as determined by the τ_s and τ_c thresholds.
+As a result, this algorithm categorizes the databases into the classification scheme during probing.
 We will exploit this categorization in our database selection algorithm of Section 4.

-Figure 4 illustrates how our algorithm works for the CNN Sports Illustrated database8, a database with articles about sports, and for a hierarchical scheme with four categories under the root node: "Sports," "Health," "Computers," and "Science."
+Figure 2 illustrates how our algorithm works for the CNN Sports Illustrated database, a database with articles about sports, and for a hierarchical scheme with four categories under the root node: "Sports," "Health," "Computers," and "Science."
 We pick specificity and coverage thresholds $\tau_s = 0.5$ and $\tau_c = 100$, respectively.
 The algorithm starts by issuing the query probes associated with each of the four categories.
-As we can see from the figure, the "Sports" probes generate many matches (e.g., query [baseball] matches 24,520 documents).
+The "Sports" probes generate many matches (e.g., query [baseball] matches 24,520 documents).
 In contrast, the probes for the other sibling categories (e.g., [metallurgy] for category "Science") generate just a few or no matches.
 The Coverage of category "Sports" is the sum of the number of matches for its probes, or 32,050.
 The Specificity of category "Sports" is the fraction of matches that correspond to "Sports" probes, or 0.967.
 Hence, "Sports" satisfies the Specificity and Coverage criteria (recall that $\tau_s = 0.5$ and $\tau_c = 100$) and is further explored to the next level of the hierarchy.
 In contrast, "Health," "Computers," and "Science" are not considered further.
 The benefit of this pruning of the probe space is two-fold: First, we improve the efficiency of the probing process by giving attention to the topical focus (or foci) of the database.
 (Out-of-focus probes would tend to return few or no matches.)
-Second, we avoid retrieving spurious matches and focus on documents that are better representatives of the database being summarized.
+Second, we avoid retrieving spurious matches and focus on documents that are better representatives of the database.